 These chocolate dates are not suitable for a ketogenic diet.
 This is because dates have a high sugar content making the recipe too high in carbohydrates to be considered keto-friendly.

-Chocolate dates are a festive indulgence.
-Up to 80% of a date is made up of natural sugars, so although dates are a good source of potassium they should be treated as any other sweet treat and eaten in moderation.
+That said, up to 80% of a date is made up of natural sugars, so although dates are a good source of potassium, they should be treated as any other dessert and eaten in moderation.

 Are chocolate dates safe to eat while pregnant?

-Yes, there isn't anything in this recipe that should pose a risk to pregnant women, as long as the chocolate dates are made safely and hygienically.
+Yes, there isn't anything in this recipe that should pose a risk to pregnant people, as long as the chocolate dates are made safely and hygienically.

 A Mummy Too does not offer medical advice.
 If you have any questions or concerns please speak to a health professional.